DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/general/appendix.md

 * **Pros and Cons**: Detailed analysis of benefits and limitations when implementing AI solutions
 * **Environmental Impact**: Assessment of computational resources and energy consumption in AI operations

+- something about using temperature of 0, context windows when calling llms

 other stuff
 - **Demonstrations**: Practical examples of AI implementation
 * **Proof of Concepts**: Documented trials and experiments